JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 4. Configure the Gradle build script for the new module.

     1. In the `gradle/libs.versions.toml` file, add the Kotlin Android Gradle plugin to your version catalog:
+       TODO this needs to be removed before actually building with AGP 9

         ```text
         [plugins]